+As of December 31, 2014, the Company estimated that the fair value of its notes payable, which had a book value (including any unamortized discount or premium) of \$2.1 billion, was \$2.1 billion.
 As of December 31, 2013, the Company estimated that the fair value of its notes payable, which had a book value (including any unamortized discount or premium) of \$2.0 billion, was \$2.0 billion.
-As of December 31, 2012, the Company estimated that the fair value of its notes payable, which had a book value (including any unamortized discount or premium) of \$858.3 million, was \$858.7 million.
 Management has utilized available market information or present value techniques to estimate the amounts required to be disclosed.
 Although the Company has determined the majority of the inputs used to value its notes payable fall within Level 2 of the fair value hierarchy, the credit quality adjustments associated with its fair value of notes payable utilize Level 3 inputs.
-However, as of December 31, 2013 and 2012, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of notes payable and has determined that they are not significant.
+However, as of December 31, 2014 and 2013, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of notes payable and has determined that they are not significant.
 As a result, the Company has determined these financial instruments utilize Level 2 inputs.
 Since such amounts are estimates that are based on limited available market information for similar transactions, there can be no assurance that the disclosed values could be realized.

-As of December 31, 2013 and 2012, the Company estimated that the book values of its real estate loans receivable approximated their fair values.
+As of December 31, 2014 and 2013, the Company estimated that the book values of its real estate loans receivable approximated their fair values.
 Although the Company has determined the majority of the inputs used to value its real estate notes receivable fall within Level 2 of the fair value hierarchy, the credit quality adjustments associated with its fair value of real estate notes receivable utilize Level 3 inputs.
-However, as of December 31, 2013 and 2012, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of real estate notes receivable and has determined that they are not significant.
+However, as of December 31, 2014 and 2013, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of real estate notes receivable and has determined that they are not significant.
 As a result, the Company has determined these financial instruments utilize Level 2 inputs.
 Since such amounts are estimates that are based on limited available market information for similar transactions, there can be no assurance that the disclosed values could be realized.

 Other financial instruments not measured at fair value on a recurring basis include cash and cash equivalents, restricted cash, tenant and other receivables, accounts payable and accrued expenses, other liabilities, due to affiliates and distributions payable.
 The carrying value of these items reasonably approximates their fair value based on their highly-liquid nature and/or short-term maturities.
-Due to the short-term nature of these instruments, Level 1 and Level 2 inputs are utilized to estimate the fair value of these financial instruments.
+Due to the short-term nature of these instruments, Level 1 inputs are utilized to estimate the fair value of the cash and cash equivalents and restricted cash and Level 2 inputs are utilized to estimate the fair value of the remaining financial instruments.